stackbuilders/react-native-spotlight-tour/README.md

 );
 ```

 Floating-UI props can be defined in the `<SpotlightTourProvider/>` and this will be applied to all tour steps.
-If no configuration is given it will take a dafault with the next values:
+If no configuration is given it will take a default with the next values:
 `middlewares: [flip(), offset(4), shift()]` and `placement: "bottom"`.

 The tour requires an array of steps to be configured, which will map directly to each `<AttachStep />` index.
 Bellow is a complete example of a `TourStep` array: